PrincetonUniversity/advanced-command-line/06_awk/README.md

 awk '{print | "sort -n -k1 | head > " $4 ".out"}' word_counts.txt
 ```

-Notice that the string used in the pipe contains the redirection and uses
+Notice that the string used in the pipe contains a redirection and uses
 string concatenation to build the filenames with the contents of the fourth
 column, the part of speech.
 This creates 11 files with the most common words
 for each part of speech.